Daniel-prz/Devtools-debugging/Day5.md

 #### Problem 7:

-- Solution: simply use the # and id name

-#### Problem 7:

-- Solution: simply use the # and id name
+- Solution: make image smaller, and declare explicit width and height

 #### Problem 8:

-- Solution:
+- Solution: get rid of unnecessary specificity, use just h2 or create and add class styles for h2

 #### Problem 9: